Mitral Regurgitation

 What is mitral regurgitation?

-Mitral regurgitation is a condition where the mitral valve does not close properly.
+Mitral regurgitation is a condition where the mitral valve does not close properly, allowing blood to flow backward from the left ventricle into the left atrium.

 What causes mitral regurgitation?

-Causes include mitral valve prolapse, heart attack, and rheumatic heart disease.
+Causes can include mitral valve prolapse, rheumatic heart disease, coronary artery disease, heart attack, and endocarditis, among others.

 How is mitral regurgitation diagnosed?